kjbstar/recalboy/readme.md

 * Get [Composer](https://getcomposer.org/download/)
 * Optional : move it to /usr/local/bin (to use it as "composer" form anywhere in your machine)
 * Go to `/var/www/html` (or anywhere else where you want to install it)
-* Require Recalboy with `composer require kjbstar/recalboy`
+* Require Recalboy with `composer install kjbstar/recalboy`
+* Run a few install scripts with `composer install`
 * Update dependencies with `composer update`
-* `storage` folder must have write access: `sudo chmod -R 777 /path/to/your/recalboy/install/storage`

 Bravo !
 Recalboy is now installed, you should be able to access it on you server's local IP, or with the `ServerName` value you have set in `000-default.conf`, if you modify the `hosts` file of your client machine.
 But access by IP is fine :)